 Most forex brokers allow a very high leverage ratio, or, to put it differently, have very low margin requirements.
 This is why profits and losses can be so great in forex trading even though the actual prices of the currencies themselves do not change all that much—certainly not like stocks.
 Stocks can double or triple in price, or fall to zero; currency never does.
 Because currency prices do not vary substantially, much lower margin requirements is less risky than it would be for stocks.

-The margin in a forex account is often referred to as a performance bond, the amount of equity needed to ensure that you can cover your losses.
-Thus, you do not buy currency with borrowed money, and no interest is charged on the rest of the currency’s value that is not covered by margin.
-So if you buy $100,000 worth of currency, you are not depositing $1,000 and borrowing $99,000 for the purchase.
-The $1,000 is to cover your losses.
-Thus, buying or selling short currency is like buying or selling short futures rather than stocks.
+The margin in a forex account is often referred to as a performance bond, because it is not borrowed money but only the amount of equity needed to ensure that you can cover your losses.
+In most forex transactions, nothing is actually being bought or sold, only the agreements to buy or sell are exchanged, so borrowing is unnecessary.
+Thus, no interest is charged for using leverage.
+So if you buy $100,000 worth of currency, you are not depositing $2,000 and borrowing $98,000 for the purchase.
+The $2,000 is to cover your losses.
+Thus, buying or selling currency is like buying or selling futures rather than stocks.

 The margin requirement can be met not only with money, but also with profitable open positions.
 The equity in your account is the total amount of cash and the amount of unrealized profits in your open positions minus the losses in your open positions.

 Total Equity = Cash + Open Position Profits - Open Position Losses

 Your total equity determines how much margin you have left, and if you have open positions, total equity will vary continuously as market prices change.
 Thus, it is never wise to use 100% of your margin for trades—otherwise, you may be subject to a margin call.
 In most cases, however, the broker will simply close out your largest money-losing positions until the required margin has been restored.